terryweiss/logger/README.md

 # Building
-`cclogger` is built in Typescript and uses good ol' `make` to build.
+`logger` is built in Typescript and uses good ol' `make` to build.
 You will need these tools:

 ```bash
 npm install --global typescript # with admin rights